arretee/SysMon/README.md

 * Example of using -i or --interval -> `python main.py -i 1`

 ### Path flag
-* Use flag -l or --log to give your own path for logs files
+* Use flag -l or --log to create logs and save them in your folder.
 * Example of using -l or --log -> `python main.py -l C:\My_Folder`
+* As resault of this run, file with logs will created in `C:\My_Folder`
 * Give paths of existing folders or path with only one last folder missing or you will get an error